nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructural aspect of the magnetic particles used.

-### Expanded Definition and Usage\nNanocomposite magnets are revolutionizing the field of magnet technology by offering new capabilities and performance metrics unattainable by traditional magnets.
+### Expanded Definition and Usage:
+Nanocomposite magnets are revolutionizing the field of magnet technology by offering new capabilities and performance metrics unattainable by traditional magnets.
 Their lightweight and compact design is crucial for the aerospace, automotive, and consumer electronics industries, where reducing weight and increasing efficiency are critical.
 Additionally, the customization of magnetic properties at the nanoscale allows for precise control over magnet performance, enabling innovations in fields such as renewable energy, biomedical devices, and high-density data storage.